-Consequently, and in order to secure sufficient financial resources.
-NTFBs mau:
+Consequently, and in order to secure sufficient financial resources, NTFBs may:

-- 1. Require, through the Legal Act establishing the NTFB, mandatory contribution to the NTFB budgets by some key members (ministry of trade, customs, port authorities, etc) to at least cover NTFB operating costs and ideally also some trade-facilitation reform costs. - 2.
+- Require, through the Legal Act establishing the NTFB, mandatory contribution to the NTFB budgets by some key members (ministry of trade, customs, port authorities, etc) to at least cover NTFB operating costs and ideally also some trade-facilitation reform costs. - 2.
 Explore options to reduce the operating costs.
 NTFBs operations could be reduced if some NTFB members could, for example, provide NTFB meeting premises, as in Cameroon where the port authority provides its facilities for NTFB meetings.
-Other options could include the secondment of staff from members to focus on NTFB work free of charge, whereby the member loaning out its staff would still be responsible for the salary cost of its staff after their secondment to the NTFB secretariat, for example. - 3.
-Commission the NTFB secretariat or a dedicated working group to mobilise resources/secure funding from potential donors and/or financial and technical partners.
-The idea would, then, be to have a budget, which combines contribution from the members and contributions from
+Other options could include the secondment of staff from members to focus on NTFB work free of charge, whereby the member loaning out its staff would still be responsible for the salary cost of its staff after their secondment to the NTFB secretariat, for example.

-Recommended practices related to Guiding Principle 3.6 RP3.6.1 Ensure that, at the minimum, the NTFB funding f stakeholders (both government and business), wi RP3.6.2 Ensure that the NTFB Secretariat (and/or a dedic necessary funding to support with the NTFB open consider requesting support to develop the NTFB area of resource mobilisation and donor engager RP3.6.3 Consider making provisions in the Legal Act for n members to, at least, support with the operating RP3.6.4 Explore innovative and practical solutions to redu premises for meetings by members, or the secon whereby the member would still cover the salarie RP3.6.5 Explore innovative NTFB revenue generating optimarketing services to both the public and private external partners.
-It is worthy to note that the ITC has developed a state-of-the-art competency-based, capacity-building workshop package for NTFBs in the area of project design and donor engagement to support NTFBs with their efforts to mobilise resources.

-4. Explore revenue generating activities through the provision of training, advisory or research services on trade facilitation or through the provision of marketing services whereby by public or private-sector operators may be willing to pay a fee to observe NTFB meetings or have a page dedicated to them in NTFB publications.
+- 3. Commission the NTFB secretariat or a dedicated working group to mobilise resources/secure funding from potential donors and/or financial and technical partners.
+The idea would, then, be to have a budget, which combines contribution from the members and contributions from external partners.
+It is worthy to note that the ITC has developed a state-of-the-art competency-based, capacity-building workshop package for NTFBs in the area of project design and donor engagement to support NTFBs with their efforts to mobilise resources. - 4.
+Explore revenue generating activities through the provision of training, advisory or research services on trade facilitation or through the provision of marketing services whereby by public or private-sector operators may be willing to pay a fee to observe NTFB meetings or have a page dedicated to them in NTFB publications.